kirsh85/datainterludes/_posts/2018-3-3-bokehjupyter.md

 title: creating bokeh plots in Jupyter
 ---

 Developing interactive visualizations within your Jupyter notebook with Bokeh.
+Sometimes you would like to use jupyter for presenting your data science results.
+I required this when presenting my Python Machine learning project for the NYC Data Science Academy.
+It was useful to have interactive plots and have the ability to hover over certain points in the plot while presenting.
+I also wanted to use th pandas data frame and found you could intergrate pandas with the Bokeh library.

 ```